The Unholy (1988)

 Satan won three years ago, but nothing much happened as a result, so I guess the battle is purely for bragging rights.

 God’s ‘Chosen One’ is always a Catholic priest, which must mean that Catholicism is the one true denomination.
 The Devil has an interesting way of challenging the Chosen One.
 The Unholy appears before the Chosen One and offers them their deepest, darkest desire.
-Then, if the Chosen One gives into the temptation, the Unholy One kills him.
+Then, if the Chosen One gives into the temptation, The Unholy kills him.
 According to the movie, the ‘deepest, darkest desire’ of every Catholic priest is a hot red-head in a see-through nightgown.
-That’s right, an adult woman.
+That’s right – an adult woman.

 The Chosen One this time around is a slightly roguish (he smokes!) young priest who falls out of a third floor window while trying to talk down a suicidal man.
-The fact that he survived the fall suggests to the priests-that-be that he may be the chosen of God, so they place him in the same church that the last chosen won lost his battle in.
+The fact that he survived the fall suggests to the priests-that-be that he may be the chosen of God, so they place him in the same church that the last Chosen One won lost his battle.

 Once there, the young priest gets involved with a waitress, Milly, who works at a Satanist-themed nightclub run by a man that looks like a pretty version of Rutger Hauer.
 There’s some sub-plot about the club wanting to use the priest to drum up business, but it doesn’t really add much to the movie.

 The priest is a dull character.
 He’s too idealistically priest-like, there’s no nuance or conflict within him.
-Milly is a bit more of a mystery, whether she is good or bad, but it’s not a very compelling mystery; and because the priest is too goody-goody, it wouldn’t have made a difference if she were good or not anyways.
+Milly is a bit more of a mystery, whether she is good or bad.